Board of Examiners master's regulations as of 1st September 2019

 - In order to graduate, students are allowed to include courses to a maximum of 30 EC outside of their Master’s programme (e.g. with a sister faculty or via the International Office).

-All official rules regarding exemptions can be found in the Rules and Regulations Master.
+All official rules regarding exemptions can be found in the Education and Examination Regulations (OER).

 If you feel you have not been treated properly by someone employed by Utrecht University, or if you disagree with a decision that affects you personally, you can respond in a number of ways.
 You can submit a complaint, an objection or an appeal.